Vitaliano Brancati: Biography

-In 1944 he wrote the novel Gli anni perduti ("The Lost Years"), a bold satire of Benito Mussolini's megalomania, and in 1946 Vecchio con gli stivali ("Old Man in Boots"), a satirical short story inspired by the vicissitudes of the Italian fascism which won the Vendemmia Award and which was adapted into a successful film, Difficult Years by Luigi Zampa.
-In 1950 he won the Bagutta Prize with one another well-known novel, Il bell'Antonio ("The Handsome Antonio").
+In 1944, he wrote the novel Gli anni perduti (The Lost Years), a bold satire of Benito Mussolini’s megalomania.
+Two years later, in 1946, he published Vecchio con gli stivali (Old Man in Boots), a satirical short story inspired by the trials of Italian fascism, which won the Vendemmia Award and which was adapted into a successful film, Difficult Years by Luigi Zampa.
+In 1950 he won the Bagutta Prize with one another well-known novel, Il bell'Antonio ("Beautiful Antonio").
 He was one of the contributors of a cultural magazine, Omnibus.

 He died in a clinic in Turin after a major surgery.
 He was married to actress Anna Proclemer and the couple had a daughter together.